KailashDN/Deep_Reinforcement_Learning_Gym/README.md

 ## Implementation:
 ### 1. DeepQ_Network.py:
 Convolutional Neural Network Model to learn and predict wht action to take.
-Our model architecture is the same as in the deep mind atari paper "Playing Atari with Deep        Reinforcement Learning" It takes two inputs:
+Our model architecture is the same as in the deep mind atari paper "Playing Atari with Deep        Reinforcement Learning" It takes two inputs:<br />
     1. param frame_dim: The dimension of the given frames
     2. param num_actions: The number of possible actions